A CEO role is in the sights of some CIOs - we look at those who made the leap from CIO to Chief Executive Officer

 9. David Yu - Betfair CTO to CEO

 David Yu has spent over a decade working for internet-based businesses including Bear River Associates, Zip2 and AltaVista before joining one of largest online gambling organisations Betfair as a CTO in 2001 and moving on to the COO role.
-Yu became the Befair CEO in 2006.
+Yu became the Befair CEO in 2006 before leaving the role in 2011.

 10. Luis Alvarez - BT Global Services CEO